Mihail Kogălniceanu International Airport: Military usage

 The airport is home of the Romanian Air Force 57th Air Base, which was the only unit operating the Mikoyan MiG-29 fighter aircraft.
 The base was disbanded in April 2004, then reestablished in 2018.
 It has been used by the US Military since 1999.

 It is currently home to the 572nd Helicopter Squadron which operates IAR 330Ls.
-Currently, there are plans are to further expand the base, transforming it into the biggest NATO airbase in Europe.
+Currently, there are plans to further expand the base, transforming it into the biggest NATO airbase in Europe.

 Ground transportation

 Bus

 Several city bus lines link the airport to Constanța railway station.
 There are also a few private bus lines operating to downtown Constanța and to the Romanian Black Sea resorts.
 There is no shuttle service available.

 Taxi

-There are always cabs available outside airport terminal.
-The cost of a ride to Constanța is around US$30 which is considerably higher than the bus rates which can be as low as 3 lei/US$0,43.
+There are always cabs available outside the airport terminal.
+The cost of a ride to Constanța is around US$30 which is considerably higher than the bus fare for the same journey which costs as low as 3 lei/US$0.43.